jblang/retrodist/cdrom/walnut/ltk/README.md

 # Walnut Creek Linux Toolkit

 Walnut Creek CD-ROM released several Linux Toolkit CDs with Linux distros available at the time plus files from sunsite and tsx-11.
 I could only find one from 1994 and 3 from 1999 on archive.org.
-I am not sure if there were others.
-The distros on each edition are listed below.
+I am not sure if others were produced.
+The distros included on each edition are listed below.

 ## Aug 1994